Wissisianipar/Intro-with-R/README.md

 Plotting Data in R with ggplot

-Case Study : - Alternative geom to show  distribution
+Case Study (who_disease.csv) : - Alternative geom to show  distribution
                             - Analysis Case Study, transform  data to final viz
                           - Visualize Map with Leaflet

 ### Framework to decide which graph to use for showing distribution :
 ![image](https://user-images.githubusercontent.com/102803017/165907010-b3fde172-b05f-4f06-bdc0-34bff6a0ded7.png)